Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi OS Support

-Currently, UniFi OS-based controllers (UniFi Dream Machine Pro) are **not supported** due to several breaking changes to the API.
+Support for UniFi OS-based controllers (UniFi Dream Machine Pro) has been added as of version 1.1.47.
+The class automatically detects UniFi OS devices and adjusts URLs and several functions/methods accordingly.
+If your own code applies strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix when dealing with a UniFi OS-based controller.

+Please test all methods you plan on using thoroughly before using the API Client with UniFi OS devices in a production environment.

 ## Installation